caltechlibrary/newt/README.md

 ### Step 1, Pandoc

-Pandoc can be throught of as a powerful template engine.
-It is familair to many people who building "static" websites.
+Pandoc can be thought of as a powerful template engine.
+It is familiar to many people who building "static" websites.
 It is known for being able to convert many structured text formats to another.
 The [birds 1 demo](birds1/), a simple bird listing site,  is built using Pandoc with content in both Markdown and a list of birds sighted in a CSV file.
 Pandoc does the stitching rendering the content to HTML.

 Birds 1 Demo files